aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 much simpler than the one you wrote it in.
 Did you just call on a big genie to make a small one?

+[XXX maybe more about thinking in terms of homunculi, where do the homunculi bottom out?, following a chain of dictionary definitions... also, the following paragraph gets a bit stilted in the latter half:]

 To dispel the mystery, this chapter will work out a compiler that can compile itself.
 We'll write it in and for a small subset of Python, expressive enough for the job without demanding too much to